-- Her boyfriend isn’t letting her hold on to her beliefs
+- Her boyfriend doesn’t want her to hold on to her beliefs

 - Her boyfriend is actually pulling her away from God, instead of encouraging her to get closer

-- He’s not willing to marry her because of her strong faith in God
+- Her boyfriend isn’t willing to marry her because she is a Christian woman with a faith in God

 - She didn’t say anything about loving her boyfriend

-9 Tips for Dating a Guy Who Doesn’t Believe in God
+When You’re Dating a Non Christian Man Who Doesn’t Believe in God…

-RosyBelle’s boyfriend does believe in God (though he is Catholic, which is a more structured religion).
-She isn’t dating “outside her faith” as such.
+My reader’s boyfriend does believe in God.
+He may be a “non Christian” Catholic who goes to church but doesn’t know Jesus.
+So, my reader isn’t dating “outside her faith” as such.
 His faith is different than hers, and there’s nothing wrong with being in a relationship with someone who doesn’t share your exact same spiritual beliefs.

-Unless, of course, his faith pulls you away from yours.
+Unless, of course, your boyfriend’s lack of faith pulls you away from your relationship with Jesus.

 1. Decide how important your faith is to you

-My husband Bruce was raised Catholic; I was raised Christian (mostly at an Apostolic Church, but my mom has schizophrenia so we moved around a lot and none of the foster homes I was in took me to church.
-Bam!
-How’s that for an unexpected glimpse into my life?).
-Thankfully, Bruce questioned his Catholic faith long before we got married.
-We go to a Pentecostal Church, and I love it.
-It’s different for my husband, who is accustomed to the structure of the Catholic Church, but he is incredibly open to God’s leading him outside his faith comfort zone.
+My husband Bruce was raised Catholic; I was raised Christian (mostly at an Apostolic Church, but my mom has schizophrenia so we moved around a lot and none of the foster homes I was in took me to church).
+I’m grateful that Bruce questioned his Catholic faith and the idea of “non Christian” versus Christian long before we got married.

-I never enjoyed dating guys who didn’t believe in God, though I did date several.
-I always felt more comfortable and “at home” in relationships with men who were Christian.
-I thought marriage would be easier if I married within my faith (and I was right), and I believed dating and marrying a guy who didn’t believe in God would pull me away from God (and I was right).
+As a Christian woman I never enjoyed dating dating someone who didn’t believe in God or “non Christian” believers who didn’t follow Jesus.
+But I dated many non Christian men.
+I always felt more comfortable in relationships with men who were Christian.
+I thought marriage would be easier if I married within my faith (and I was right!.
+As a Christian woman I believed dating and marrying a non Christian or “non Christian” man would pull me away from God.

-2. Ask yourself how your faith fits in to your future marriage
+2. Ask how your Christian faith fits into marriage to a non Christian

-- Do you want to go to the same church as a couple?
+- Do you want to attend church as a couple?